How does the district handle threats of violence?

 Typically, emergency situations are fluid and multiple agencies are involved, so communication is coordinated through the “lead agency,” which may cause a delay in notification.
 We will provide as much credible, accurate and timely information as possible.
 Information received from sources other than the school administrator or SPS communications office may be inaccurate.

 Are there times when families aren’t notified about an emergency?

 Buildings are sometimes placed in modified lockdown for a brief amount of time, when a school is, for example, notified by law enforcement that a search or arrest warrant is being served nearby.
-During a modified lockdown, students are brought in from outdoors, but other activities within the school continue as normal.
-Most modified lockdowns are for very short periods and often students are unaware that one is occurring.
-If a modified lockdown lasts longer than approximately 10 minutes or causes major disruption in the normal school day, SPS will generally notify families via BB Messenger.
+During secure and teach, students are brought in from outdoors, but other activities within the school continue as normal.
+Most secure and teach situations are for very short periods and often students are unaware that one is occurring.
+If a secure and teach lasts longer than approximately 10 minutes or causes major disruption in the normal school day, SPS will generally notify families via BB Messenger.